Research on All-Party Primaries, Participation, and Accountability

 Kamarck and Podkul, “The 2018 Primaries Project: The demographics of primary voters.”
 The Brookings Institution.
 2018. | Finds that partisan primary electorates are both more extreme and less diverse on multiple dimensions, including race, than general election electorates.

 Ferrer et al, “The Effect of Open Primaries on Turnout and Representation.”
 Bipartisan Policy Center.
-2024. | Finds that partisan primary voters are less representative and diverse than general election electorates; on the other hand open primaries tend to be associated with higher and more diverse turnout.
+2024. | Finds that partisan primary voters are less representative and less diverse than general election electorates; open primaries are associated with higher and more diverse turnout.

 Macomber, “Nonpartisan Primaries Increase Primary Turnout.”
 Unite America Institute.
 2024. | Finds that primary turnout increases under nonpartisan primaries.